jessegrosjean/SummarizedCollection/README.md

 ### <a name="status">Status</a>

 Good test coverage and benchmarks.
 No documentation or real world use.
 Plan to use for my own projects.
+API Breaking changes likely.

 Unless you are already interested in b+trees you probably don't want to use this project.
 At the same time I think the foundation is good and can do things that aren't possible in Swift without duplicating much of this effort.